plone/documentation/docs/install/install.md

 WantedBy=multi-user.target
 ```

-Save this configurations in /etc/systemd/system `plone-zeoserver.service`, `plone-client1.service` and  `plone-client2.service` and execute `systemctl daemon-reload` for systemd to read it.
-After that you can use standard `systemctl` commands to `start`, `restart` or `stop` the Plone instance:
+Save these configurations in `/etc/systemd/system` as `plone-zeoserver.service`, `plone-client1.service`, and `plone-client2.service`.
+Execute `systemctl daemon-reload` for systemd to reload it.
+After that you can use standard `systemctl` commands to `start`, `restart`, or `stop` the Plone instance:

 for startup the cluster, use: